Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Experiments

 \section{Experiments}

-We carry out experiments using LibriSpeech~\cite{Libri}, TED-LIUM~\cite{tedlium} and VoxPopuli \cite{wang-etal-2021-voxpopuli}.
-LibriSpeech contains around 1,000 hours of read-aloud speech (audiobooks) partitioned into $\approx$960h to be used for training and $\approx$20h to be used for evaluation.
-TED-LIUM (release 3, \cite{tedlium}) comprises around 452 training hours of transcribed English speeches (from TED video conferences) and around 6 hours for evaluation.
-Finally, VoxPopuli is a multi-lingual corpus formed of around 400K hours of recordings (collected from European Parliament events).
-For this work, we used the English subset which consists of around 543 hours of training recordings and around 60 hours to be used for evaluation.
+We carry out experiments using LibriSpeech~\cite{Libri}, TED-LIUM (release 3, \cite{tedlium}), and VoxPopuli \cite{wang-etal-2021-voxpopuli}.
+LibriSpeech contains $\approx$1,000 hours of read-aloud audiobooks, partitioned into $\approx$960h for training and $\approx$20h for evaluation.
+TED-LIUM comprises of $\approx$452h of transcribed English speeches from TED video conferences for training and $\approx$6h for evaluation.
+VoxPopuli is a multi-lingual corpus formed of $\approx$400K hours of recordings from European Parliament events.
+For this work, we use the English subset, consisting of $\approx$543h for training $\approx$60h for evaluation.

-\subsection{Implementation Details}
+\subsection{Implementation details}

-As mentioned above, we consider 3 different models: Conformer-CTC (Eq.~\ref{eq:ctc}), Conformer-AED (Eq.~\ref{eq:SBloss}), Wav2Vec2-CTC.
-The two Conformer models take as input $80$ Mel Frequency Cepstral Coefficients (MFCCs) This MFCC sequence is passed through a series of 1D convolution sub-sampling layers.
+We consider four models: Conformer-CTC (Eq.~\ref{eq:ctc}), Conformer-AED (Eq.~\ref{eq:SBloss}), Wav2Vec2-CTC and WavLM-CTC.
+The Conformer models take as input $80$ Mel Frequency Cepstral Coefficients (MFCCs).
+This MFCC sequence is passed through a series of 1D convolution sub-sampling layers.
 The output of this block is applied to a positional encoding module that feeds a stack of 12 Conformer blocks.
-The {\it Wav2Vec2.0} model (hereinafter referred to as {\it Wav2Vec-CTC}) also consists of a convolutional feature extractor followed by a 12-layer self-attention encoder, but takes as input raw waveforms.
-Both Conformer-CTC and Conformer-AED use a byte pair encoding (BPE) based tokenizer~\cite{bpesennrich2016}, with 256 and 5000 tokens respectively.
-Exit decoders of Wav2Vec2-CTC instead produces 32 grapheme-based tokens (28 characters + 1 blank token + 2 sentence boundary tokens + 1 unknown token) as per its official recipe.
+Wav2Vec2-CTC also consists of a convolutional feature extractor followed by a 12-layer self-attention encoder, but instead takes raw waveforms as input.
+Both Conformer-CTC and Conformer-AED use a BPE-based tokenizer~\cite{bpesennrich2016}, with 256 and 5000 tokens respectively.
+The exit decoders of Wav2Vec2-CTC instead produce 32 grapheme-based tokens (28 characters + 1 blank token + 2 sentence boundary tokens + 1 unknown token) per its official recipe.

-The code for both training and inference for the Conformer-CTC and Wav2Vec2-CTC models is available\footnote{\url{https://github.com/augustgw/early-exit-transformer} and \url{https://github.com/augustgw/wav2vec2-ee}}, while the Conformer-CTC model is trained following the SpeechBrain recipe.
-Tab.~\ref{tab:hyperparams} summarizes the main hyperparameters for the 3 models.
+The code for both Conformer-CTC and Wav2Vec2-CTC models is available\footnote{\url{https://github.com/augustgw/early-exit-transformer} and \url{https://github.com/augustgw/wav2vec2-ee}}, while the Conformer-AED model and WavLM-CTC follow the related SpeechBrain recipe.
+Tab.~\ref{tab:hyperparams} summarises the main hyperparameters for the four models.